 Continue reading to discover key traits to help you properly identify and bag big gains from trading the High Tight Flag pattern.

-How to spot the High Tight Flag pattern
+How to spot the High Tight Flag pattern: 3-Step Checklist

-The High Tight Flag pattern was first introduced in William O’Neil’s “must-read” classic, How to Make Money in Stocks.
+The High Tight Flag pattern, a type of bull flag pattern, was first introduced in William O’Neil’s “must-read” classic, How to Make Money in Stocks.

 Look for stocks with the following three key attributes to properly identify a High Tight Flag pattern: